briland/LLM-security-and-privacy/CONTRIBUTING.md

 ## Contributors List

-If your is **accepted**, your name will be added to the [contributors](./contributors.md) table.
+If your PR is **accepted**, your name will be added to the [contributors](./contributors.md) table.
 For this, please provide the following information with your *first* PR:

 * Full name (Optional), Default: ![N/A](https://img.shields.io/badge/N%2FA-black)
 * Link to your website (Optional)